 Mahler, Interrupted, Explained

-| posted in: performance
+| posted in: Performance

 Recently I linked to a story about an interruption of a performance of Mahler’s 9th Symphony.
 Apparently an iPhone “Marimba” ring tone was heard repeatedly duing the final moments of the final movement.
 The ring tone was persistent enough that the conductor stopped the performance and confronted the issue.